jemalbrins/docs/schema.rst

 Using Schema.org Markup & Microdata
 ===================================

+Shout out to Taylor Brown for putting these docs together!

 `Schema.org
 <http://www.schema.org/>`_ tags are a way to add structured data to webpages, primarily for use by
 search engines to help them understand content and use it for more purposes.
 These are necessary for